From Galt with Gold: the Story of Canada's 1904 Olympic Football Champions

 • Discuss this story on the Canadian Premier League message board...

-- Soccer Icon Jorge Campos Is Club's Special Guest this Friday - York United FC

-- Preview: Atlético Ottawa at York United FC July 26 - Atletico Ottawa
+- Match Preview: York United FC vs. Atlético Ottawa - Atletico Ottawa

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.